 Champing (or chomping) is a noisy chewing motion, despite there being nothing to chew.
-This behavior is connected with friendliness, pacifying of an opponent, insecurity, or submission depending on degree and context.
+This behavior is associated with friendliness, pacifying of an opponent, insecurity, or submission, depending on degree and context.

 Champing is one of the first sounds that puppies hear—their sibling’s suckling.
 It is, therefore, a sound associated with satisfaction.
 Redirection of the champing behavior assumes later a pacifying function—attempting to turn an unpleasant situation into a pleasant one.
-The pups originally connect champing with the appeasement of hunger.
+Initially, the pups connect camping with the appeasement of hunger.

 Champing is a straightforward and efficient way to show friendliness towards a dog.
-In fact, this behavior appears to have a relaxing effect on most mammals.
+Curiously, this behavior appears to have a relaxing effect on most mammals.
 Newborn mammals suckle and connect sucking sounds (chomping) with pleasant and desirable consequences.
 Jane Goodall points out that she used to break a twig and pretend to champ it to pacify chimpanzees showing some unease.
-I use chomping often when in the presence of dogs and horses showing some kind of distress.
+I often use chomping when in the presence of dogs and horses showing some degree of distress.